 Photographs, Images and Pictures of Dubai, Abu Dhabi, and the UAE

 The Empty Quarter deserves a mention we think.
 It's an art gallery in Dubai specialising in fine art photographs.
 Not always of Dubai or the UAE, but sometimes.
 Location is in the DIFC Gate Village.
 Definitely worth a visit if you like that sort of thing.
-And there is a handful of other art galleries / showrooms in the same area.
+And there is a handful of other art galleries and showrooms in the same area.

 Tips for taking photographs in Dubai and UAE

 - Winter is much better than summer for taking photographs outdoors in Dubai and the UAE - there is much less haze and dust.
-The summer heat and humidity is not so good for photographic equipment (as well as being unpleasant for the photographer) although early mornings can often be tolerable enough.
+The summer heat and humidity is not so good for photographic equipment (as well as being unpleasant for the photographer) although early mornings can sometimes be tolerable enough.